f4iteightiz/ellipse_iso_perimeter/README.md

 List of programs; look at the description in the TXT files for using them.

+ellipseperim_iso_surface.py
+represent with the help of matplotlib a 3D surface for iso-perimeter representation (X-Y is a-b half-parameter; Z is the value of the Iso).

 PEREL3 and PEREL4: calculate the perimeter given a and b (2 different convergences) using infinite series.
 No dependencies.

 PEREL6: calculate the perimeter given a and b using convergence calculation of AGM/MAGM.
 No dependencies.

+PEREL7: calculus of ellipse perimeter using a modified shortened cycloid function.
+A modified Bohr Magneton electron Adjustment constant was used
+(the constant 1.159.. = ae*1000 gave a good approximation; a modified constant into a function gave a better precision of 0.00173%).
+Dependencies of MATH "SOL" or Advantage "SOLVE".

 PERELS: calculate the perimeter of an ellipse according the best suitable method (best convergency identified depending of the factor b/a).